Yosemite Ship Saga – Blog Article by Dick Wibom, MM2/c

 We didn’t stay long at Nagasaki, our orders were to steam up the coast past Yokohama to Tokyo Bay and the Japanese Naval Base of Yokosuka.
 It was almost just a sightseeing trip for us.
 Most of the time we could see the mountains and the sea was calm.
 When the ship arrived at Tokyo Bay, where the surrender had taken place, we noticed a number of ships were at anchor there.
 We passed alongside a Japanese battleship which was later destroyed at the A-bomb blast in Bikini Atoll.
 We learned the ship would be taking on some passengers for our forth coming trip to Pearl Harbor.
 We were excited about liberty tomorrow when we could go to Tokyo and see what it looked like there.

-As you read this and you get that feeling of the past 60 years, think of the crew that has passed on and say a prayer for them as well as for yourself.
+As you read this and you get that feeling of the past 60 years, think of the crew that has passed on and say a prayer for them and yourself.
 You made home to build your lives and futures.
 God bless you!